 - 1. Students must thoroughly study the reading corresponding to each topic before the first session in which it will be discussed. - 2.
 Students must make a special effort to select and synthesize the most important ideas from each reading. - 3.
-Each professor will indicate in class and distribute by different means any additional materials for seminars.
+Each professor will indicate in class and distribute via Moodle and other means any additional materials for seminars.